mailplane/mailplane.github.com/_posts/help/2016-01-11-google_inbox.md

 **Known Issues:**

 Unfortunately, trying to open an attachment will still cause a freeze.
 According to our investigations, it seems to be caused by an Google Inbox error in the background.
-We <a href="https://productforums.google.com/forum/#!topic/inbox/Got2HCzvL2I;context-place=topicsearchin/inbox/freeze">reported it to Google</a> an hope to get a resolution anytime soon.
+We <a href="https://productforums.google.com/forum/#!topic/inbox/Got2HCzvL2I;context-place=topicsearchin/inbox/freeze">reported it to Google</a> and hope to get a resolution anytime soon.

 If you don't mind, please report it via 'Help & Feedback' at the bottom of the Google Inbox sidebar as well.
 It might help to increase its priority.